 It is not a good idea to use garden soil!
 Waterlogged and compacted soils, as well as insects and diseases, are common problems with garden soils.
 Use a container-specific “soilless” potting mix instead.

-There should be no diseases or pests in it, and it should drain quickly.
+There should be no diseases or pests, and it should drain quickly.
 There are many types of soliloquy potting mixes, including peat, perlite, and vermiculite, besides additives such as ground limestone and granulated fertilizers.

 What do you need to know about watering containers?